 David is also sought out internationally as an expert on law teaching.
 In the fall of 2008, he was the keynote speaker for two days at a conference at Peking University Law School for Deans and Associate Deans of law schools in China.
 More recently, he has been working with law professors at Moscow State University on teaching and assessment, having visited with them in Russia several times since 2014, and having hosted them in Denver in March of 2015 and September of 2016.
 In addition, he led a workshop for Moscow-based law professors on Law School Assessment Methods in October of 2017.
 He has also worked with two professors at Université du Québec à Montréal on a book about Digital Transformations across business sectors, having presented at a conference on the same subject in Montreal in October of 2014.
 In 2017, he gave invited presentations at international legal education conferences in Tokyo, Japan, Prague, Czech Republic, and Moscow, Russia.

 David served as Director of the Lawyering Process Program at the Sturm College of Law from 2008 to 2013.
 From 2013-2015 he was Chair of Experiential Advantage for the law school.
 In 2015, he was appointed the John C. Dwan Professor for Online Learning.
-David is the recipient of the University of Denver’s Distinguished Teaching Award in 2012.
+David was the recipient of the University of Denver’s Distinguished Teaching Award in 2012.
 He lives in Denver with his wife Kathy, and two daughters.
-David publishes a blog on legal education called Law School 2.0.

 - JD, Vanderbilt University